fmhy/edit/docs/gaming-tools.md

 ## ▷ Controller Tools

-* **Note** - Many third party PC controllers can be switched between Xinput and Direct input mode by holding home/menu/analog/mode button.
+* **Note** - Many third party PC controllers can be switched between Xinput and DirectInput mode by holding home/menu/analog/mode button.
 It can fix compatibility issues in some cases.

 ***